Xenores/pdf-balloon-app/README.md

 Bugs:
+	Text Box dimensions resets when zoomed: Fixed
 	Text Boxes are generated dynamically in the end.
 Therefor, the dimension might differ from what is in the app. - v1.7.1: The difference is now minor.
+	Text box position isnt locked to pdf, so relative position can change if zoom is varied: - v1.7.1 Fixed.
 	Text Box Dimensions dont update in saved pdf after zoom is changed.
 Workaround- resize after zoom to update. v1.8.2

+Prompt: In my web app for ballooning pdf/image file, I added an option to save (save-project-btn) and load (load-project-input)the project as json.
+The json need to save bubbles, lines, text boxes and zoom level.
+So later when I load the json after opening the pdf, it will load the bubbles and other items that I can edit.
+Currently its not working.
+Code:

+In my web app for ballooning pdf/image file, I want the balloons (with number/text) of a 'Balloon Text Size' to be consistent at different zoom level.
+Currently, if I make balloon at one zoom, then change zoom and click the new balloon appear to be same size as the first balloon (after scaling for new zoom).
+BUT sometimes when I click Undo, the size of bubbles that I created changes

 </pre>